 In 2016 he joined the cast of Southwick Players' Blue Remembered Hills as Raymond, the slightly posher one with a bit of a conscience.
 He appeared as Timothy Leary, hallucinogenic prophet, in Opera Alumnus’ reimagined version of Handel’s Alcina and then reprised Raymond in Identity's Blue Remembered Hills in 2017.
 In 2018 he played the haunting Peter Quint in Southwick Players' The Turn of the Screw

 Nancy has been involved in theatre since a young age.
 She performed in various productions as a member of Brighton Youth Theatre Group including Oliver! at the Theatre Royal in Brighton.

 Nancy is also a keen singer.
 She was a member of Glyndebourne Youth Opera and performed a series of operas written by local composers at Glyndebourne Opera House and at the Tête à Tête opera festival in London.

 Nancy’s most recent role was Mary in Amanda Whittington’s Be My Baby at the Barn Theatre in Southwick.

-Nancy is pleased to be one of many new members to Identity Theatre Company and is looking forward to performing in The Crucible.
+Nancy is pleased to be one of many new members to Identity Theatre Company.